EngineerBetter/introspection/stories.md

 Perhaps the engineering team is better at building rafts than bridges.
 Why do we want a bridge?

+'Do the thing' stories can also be hard to test.
+The acceptance criteria often end up being 'the thing is done'.

 ## Can the story be expressed more succinctly?

 Can you use fewer words to express the value to be delivered?